kcheriyath/csvlinter/README.md

 The project is heavily based on salt-lint-action, which was created by Roald Nefs and the action from blackstar257 at [docker-csvlint](https://github.com/blackstar257/docker-csvlint).

 This action adds few additional parameters like file paths and patterns to `docker-csvlint`.

-Also added is a configurable exit status.
+Also added is the ability to use an external file list and a configurable exit status.